 A student pursuing a bachelor's degree may transfer a maximum of 64 semester hours of credit from a junior or community college.
 Once a student has earned 64 hours of junior and/or senior college credit, he/she may not transfer in any more junior or community college hours.
 A minimum of 60 semester hours of credit must be earned at Belhaven College or another senior college.
-A maximum of nine hours, six graduate, may be transferred into the bachelor's curriculum with remaining curriculum to be completed at Belhaven College.
+A maximum of 50% of the bachelor's core curriculum, six hours graduate, may be transferred into the bachelor's curriculum with remaining curriculum to be completed at Belhaven College.